-Some components, however, could end the mission if they break.
-Cassini absolutely needed to carry two radios — one primary and one backup — or it might face a situation where it couldn’t share its awesome discoveries with Earth.
-“You’re not going to launch Cassini without two radios,” Webster said.
+Some components, however, could have ended the mission if they broke.
+Cassini absolutely needed to carry two radios – one primary and one backup – or it might have faced a situation where it couldn’t have shared its awesome discoveries with Earth.
+“We were not going to launch Cassini without two radios,” Webster said.

-But you’re also not going to build only two radios and hope nothing happens to them before launch.
+But the team wasn't going to build only two radios and hope nothing happened to them before launch.
 “The most dangerous thing that a spacecraft goes through is humans touching it before launch,” Webster said.

 But extra hardware isn’t simply tossed in the trash.
 It’s protected and stored because another mission might use it.
 Building new spaceflight hardware can be time-consuming and expensive.
-Even though a back-up camera or dust analyzer isn’t quite as good as the best one, the difference in quality between the two can be so tiny as to be almost meaningless.
-For example, when Cassini's design needed to change several years before launch, the mission was able to reduce costs by using spare optical components from the Voyager mission to construct the spacecraft's wide-angle imaging camera.
+Even though a backup camera or dust analyzer isn’t quite as good as the best one, the difference in quality between the two can be so tiny as to be almost meaningless.
+For example, when Cassini's design needed to change several years before launch on Oct.
+15, 1997, the mission was able to reduce costs by using spare optical components from the Voyager mission to construct the spacecraft's wide-angle imaging camera.

 Cassini not only accepted leftovers from other missions, but it shared some leftovers of its own.
 One of Cassini’s radios was used by the NEAR-Shoemaker spacecraft, which studied (and later landed on) the near-Earth asteroid Eros.
 The Chandra X-ray Observatory, a space telescope, used Cassini’s spare data recorder.

-For the mission's final Thanksgiving, in 2016, some members of the Cassini team will spend part of the day at JPL to perform an orbit trim maneuver.
+In 2016, for the mission's final Thanksgiving, some members of the Cassini team spent part of the day at JPL performing an orbit trim maneuver.
 It’s not unusual for spaceflight engineers to spend holidays at work.
 “We have a track record of hitting major holidays with maneuvers and other mission events,” Webster said.
-And someone must keep an eye on Cassini because it never stops its work.
+And someone had to keep an eye on Cassini that holiday.

-The spacecraft keeps zooming through space at thousands of miles per hour no matter what day of the year it is, Webster said.
-“The spacecraft doesn’t care that it’s Thanksgiving.”
+The spacecraft would keep zooming through space at thousands of miles per hour no matter what day of the year it was, Webster said.
+“The spacecraft didn't care that it was thanksgiving.”